-Adding a little “liquid gold” sweetened condensed milk to buttercream makes it feel extra special.
-It add that little bit of rich depth of flavor you can’t get anywhere else.
+Adding a little sweetened condensed milk to buttercream makes it feel extra special.
+It adds that little bit of rich depth of flavor you can’t get anywhere else.
 This condensed milk buttercream has all of the pros of American buttercream with the goodness of condensed milk mixed in.

-Our favorite local bakery has the most delicious treats.
+Our favorite local bakery, Underbrinks, has the most delicious treats.
 It is one of those where with every bite you wonder what it is that sets it apart and why when you try to recreate it at home it is always just missing that little something.